Ellyes Skhiri

-Ellyes Joris Skhiri (إلياس السخيري; born 10 May 1995) is a professional footballer who plays as a defensive midfielder for club Eintracht Frankfurt.
+Ellyes Joris Skhiri (إلياس السخيري; born 10 May 1995) is a professional footballer who plays as a defensive midfielder for club 1.
+FC Köln.
 Born in France, he plays for the Tunisia national team.

 Club career

 Montpellier

 Skhiri is a youth product of Montpellier HSC.
-He made his Ligue 1 debut on 21 March 2015 against Evian Thonon Gaillard replacing Paul Lasne in extra time in a 1–0 away defeat.
+He made his Ligue 1 debut on 21 March 2015 against Evian Thonon Gaillard replacing Paul Lasne in stoppage time in a 1–0 away defeat.

 1. FC Köln

 On 29 July 2019, Skhiri joined 1.
 FC Köln on a four-year deal.
 On 28 November 2020, he scored a brace in a 2–1 away win over Borussia Dortmund.

 Eintracht Frankfurt

-On 5 July 2023, Skhiri signed a four-year contract with fellow Bundesliga club, Eintracht Frankfurt.
+On 5 July 2023, Skhiri signed a four-year contract with fellow Bundesliga club Eintracht Frankfurt.
 A month later, on 31 August, he scored his first goal in a 2–0 win over Levski Sofia in the 2023–24 Conference League play-off round second leg, which qualified his club to the group phase.